Kilcekru/ts-basics/README.md

 ## eslint

 Eslint 9.15 is currently used.\
 All provided presets and configs only support flat config files.
-[See eslint.org configuration](https://eslint.org/docs/latest/use/configure/configuration-files)
+[See eslint.org configuration](https://eslint.org/docs/latest/use/configure/configuration-files)\
+Presets and configs are only available as esm.

 ### Presets